 The XP system itself is swift: Every session the GM awards 1-3 XP.
 At 10 XP, you level.
 It’s easy, it allows the GM to set the pace or the rewards, it’s not dependent on slaying monsters or acquiring treasure, and it’s a bit more detailed than leveling up after every adventure or milestone arbitrated by the GM.

 As time goes on, I realize just how elegant and thought out the rules are.
 It’s a very nice middle ground of old-school and modern gaming ideas.
 Where I was initially concerned that it was too simple, and that characters would play too similarly, I realize there’s plenty of wiggle room for players and DMs to tinker without having to really add new rules.

 The free-form casting may be tricky for some players or GMs but I find it pretty liberating, especially since it’ll still play nice with most OSR content.
 I’ve actually printed Maze Rats spell generation tables, as well as Knave’s 100 Level-less spells to keep for inspiration and ideas (and also to randomly produces scrolls for players to find.)

-While I tend to groove the options and “fullness” of games like _D&D Rules Cyclopedia _or Swords & Wizardry Complete, VE hits all the right notes of a minimalist game for me — it has enough familiar mechanics that players of both old-school and modern can pick up.
+While I tend to groove the options and “fullness” of games like D&D Rules Cyclopedia or Swords & Wizardry Complete, VE hits all the right notes for me — it has enough familiar mechanics that players of both old-school and modern can pick up.
 The number ranges are easy to track, and monster stat blocks can fit on a post-it note.
 The generalized skills and Background mechanics make it easy to make a variety of characters.
 The free-form magic system is simple, infinite but reeled-in.
-Easy to add on to, and plays nice with other OSR games.
+Easy to add on to and plays nice with other OSR games.
 And, most importantly: I can pack this whole game up and take it anywhere no problem!